 Mother Tongue materials for HIV/AIDS programme

-BTL has been implementing a HIV/AIDS awareness and response programme in the 15 communities where it works.
-This has been done through a translated story of a HIV/AIDS orphaned girl called Kande in the various languages.
+BTL has been implementing an HIV/AIDS awareness and response programme in a number of the communities where it works.
+This has been done through a translated story of an HIV/AIDS orphaned girl called Kande in the various languages.
 The aim is to help the communities respond to the challenge of HIV/AIDS and support those affected and infected.